Happy Fall Season ~ Hope everyone is having a safe and happy fall season so far!

 We offer a variety of services in Iowa, including:

-Leasing – The 2020 leasing season is around the corner and still lots of questions on 2019 yields and commodity prices plus what will 2020 bring.
-The best you can do is control what you can and be diligent that your land is set up as good as possible for high yields and thus good profits for the tenant and good rents for the owner.
+The best thing you can do is control what you can and be diligent that your land is set up as good as possible for high yields and thus good profits for the tenant and good rents for the owner.
 We use flexible cash rent leases and require good information to do so.
-Most owners that are managing on their own are severely lacking here and I hate to say it but most new account we get that have been cash rented are inadequate on fertility.
+Most owners that are managing on their own are severely lacking here and I hate to say it but most new accounts we get that have been cash rented are inadequate on fertility.
 The impact is unmistakable that these farms are not producing as well as they can be and the blame can be spread around and especially to the owners who are not overseeing their land as they should.
 We are doing our best to get our managed farms as good as they can be and the good operators buy into it since they know it is in their best interest.